jerber/fastgql/docs/docs/tutorial/index.md

 // Enter into that code directory
 $ cd code
 // Create a directory for this project
-$ mkdir sqlmodel-tutorial
+$ mkdir fastgql-tutorial
 // Enter into that directory
-$ cd sqlmodel-tutorial
+$ cd fastgql-tutorial
 ```

 </div>

-Make sure you don't name it also `sqlmodel`, so that you don't end up overriding the name of the package.
+Make sure you don't name it also `fastgql`, so that you don't end up overriding the name of the package.

 ### Make sure you have Python